FOREX-Dollar nurses losses after downbeat jobs report

 "Deteriorating growth and weakening inflation outlook in Japan increased the pressure for the BOJ to act early," they said, adding that they now expect Japan's central bank to take additional stimulus steps at its October 30 meeting rather than its meeting in April 2016.

 Investors had increasingly been betting the Fed would hike rates.
 After bullish bets on the dollar fell to their lowest level in more than a year, they rose in the week ended Sept.
 29, the first increase in dollar-long positions in three weeks, according to Reuters calculations and data from the Commodity Futures Trading Commission released on Friday.
-(Reporting by Lisa Twaronite; Editing by Eric Meijer)
+(Reporting by Lisa Twaronite)

 * Lannett voluntarily pays down additional $25 million of revolving credit facility